newjersey/innovation.nj.gov/content/_projects/business-nj-gov.md

 ### Partners

--   NJ Department of Labor
+-   Office of the Governor
+-   New Jersey STate Business Action Center
+-   New Jersey Economic Development Authority
--   NJ Department of the Treasury
+-   New Jersey State Department of the Treasury
--   NJ Division of Consumer Affairs
+-   New Jersey STate Department of Labor
--   NJ Economic Development Authority
+-   Statewide initiative, in partnership with all relevant State entities